By: Marilyn L. Davis

-I’m probably a pack-rat with some things, but in a move, I opened a box and there were my Suggestion Notebooks.
-Here are some of the ways that I found that helped with my cravings and I hope they help you as well.
+I’m probably a pack-rat with some things, but in a move, I opened a box, and there were my Suggestion Notebooks.

-We’re all different, and respond differently to cravings, directions, and suggestions.
+We’re all different and respond differently to cravings, directions, and suggestions.
 Our recovery paths might not be the same, but that doesn’t matter, either.
 Cravings will happen to all of us, and in our early recovery, there’s the danger of a relapse.
 So, regardless of which path you’re on, see if these suggestions don’t help.

-Whether it’s 90 seconds, or 15 minutes, or having one, continuing the thoughts, romaticizing the return to use, or doing something to lessen the obsession all make the time difference.
-There is no typical time frame for how long a craving will last because usually, you have given into it when it occurred.
-But studies at the National Institute on Alcohol and Drugs estimates that most cravings last about 90 minutes
+Whether it’s 90 seconds, or 15 minutes, continuing the thoughts, romanticizing the return to use, or doing something to lessen the obsession all make the time difference.
+There is no typical time frame for how long a craving will last because usually, you had given into it when it occurred.
+Studies at the National Institute on Alcohol and Drugs estimates that most cravings last about 90 minutes.

-The time between cravings, increased, and the time spent in the mental tug of war about using or not using decreased.
-Even when they were strong, I learned to delay giving into to the craving and it eventually passed.
+The time between cravings increased, and the time spent in the mental tug of war about using or not using decreased.
+Even when they were strong, I learned to delay giving in to the craving, and it eventually passed.

 - My eating habits changed – I started eating.